Day Shift – 15/11/2011 – 02:10 PM – forthcoming

 Interviewee: Gionni Di Gravio, Archivist, Newcastle University

-University of Newcastle Archivist Gionni Di Gravio discusses the recent digitisation of the Athel D’Ombrain Collection comprising of over 2,500 negatives, and talks about his life and extraordinary contribution to the Hunter Region.
+University of Newcastle Archivist Gionni Di Gravio discusses the recent digitisation of the Athel D’Ombrain Archive comprising of over 2,500 negatives, and talks about his life and extraordinary contribution to the Hunter Region.

-The Athel D’Ombrain Collection was deposited with the University of Newcastle Archives in 1982.
+The Athel D’Ombrain Archive was donated with the University of Newcastle Archives in 1982.

 The following notes are from an 1981 article in the University News entitled “University Post” (Vol. 7 No. 12 July 1981 p.) supplemented with further notes from a variety of websites.
 He left an incredible and varied legacy in the wider Regional community.
 These photographs are an outstanding document of his life’s work and contribution to the natural world, history, architecture, science and art.
 They document many historical buildings throughout the Hunter Region, prior to restoration.
 They also document buildings and structures no longer extant.